ethereum/ethereum-org-website/src/content/developers/docs/networks/index.md

 #### Kovan _(deprecated)_ {#kovan}

 _Note: [the Kovan testnet is deprecated](https://github.com/ethereum/pm/issues/460) and will no longer receive protocol upgrades.
-Please consider migrating your applications to Sepolia or Görli._
+Please consider migrating your applications to Sepolia or Goerli._

 A very old proof-of-authority testnet for those still running OpenEthereum clients.